GehanFonseka/ITP_Project_FashionHub/README.md

-# FashionHub - MERN Stack
+# FashionHub - MERN Stack E-commerce Platform

-FashionHub is a comprehensive web application built using the MERN stack, designed to manage various aspects of a fashion and retail platform.
-The system integrates multiple functions, enhancing the user experience and streamlining operational processes.
-Below is an overview of the key functionalities:
+FashionHub is an advanced e-commerce platform tailored for fashion-related businesses, offering a comprehensive suite of tools for managing salons, clothing, footwear, accessories, customer support, and more.
+Built using the MERN stack (MongoDB, ExpressJS, ReactJS, NodeJS), FashionHub provides a modern, scalable solution to optimize daily operations and improve user experience.

 ## Team Members
 | No.  | Name with Initials                 | Registration Number |Github Username    |